ISanviI/clipyank/README.md

 # clipyank

-A simple utility to sync your Vim yank register with the system clipboard.
+A simple utility to sync your Vim yank register with the system clipboard and also track clip history specifically for vim.

+> Note that it is not a daemon.

 ## Dependencies